do-/node-string-escape/README.md

 # Details
 ## Constructor

-The class provided by `string-escape` is derived from [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and shares its [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map) argument format: if set, it must be an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) of key-value pairs.
+The class provided by `string-escape-map` is derived from [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and shares its [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map) argument format: if set, it must be an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) of key-value pairs.

 Additional restrictions on input are same as for the `set` method (see below).